Angelina Jolie, Brad Pitt Renewed Romance Rumors Soar: Shiloh Jolie-Pitt To Trick-Or-Treat With Both Parents?

 Celebs Now also quoted Brangelina’s biographer Ian Halperin, who said that Brad and Angelina recently reunited at a friend’s home.
 Jolie and Pitt reportedly agreed to give their relationship a new chance by doing the exact opposite of Gwyneth Paltrow’s infamous “conscious uncoupling” from her ex Chris Martin.

-Angelina And Brad Have ‘Come To Jesus’ Reunion?
+Angelina And Brad Have “Come To Jesus” Reunion?

 The biographer also said Pitt and Jolie had a “come to Jesus meeting” that gave their romance a fresh start.
 In addition to quoting Halperin, the publication claimed that Brad was the one who first sought to reunite with Angelina.